Minding the Gap:

-Of course it did distract us all for a couple of years trying to figure out how it was supposed to work rather than putting our efforts toward following any sort of trail that actually might have had something to do with the story.
+Of course the statement did distract us all for a couple of years trying to figure out how it was supposed to work rather than putting our efforts toward following any sort of trail that actually might have had something to do with the story.
 Assuming she had even left us a trail.

 Ms Rowling has stated in the past that she usually means what she says in her interviews — when she says it (only usually?).
 But that she often changes her mind.
-On this matter we will simply have to suppose that she changed her mind.
+On this matter, if we are charitable, we will simply have to suppose that she changed her mind.
 Given the logistics of trying to depict a global war somewhere in the background in which a magical conflict and a Muggle one fed off one another I cannot say that I particularly blame her.
 It sounds like a recipe for an unworkable, no-win situation right there.
 But what she gave us in its place is no better.

 It does, however, resolve the confusion of why children were not evacuated to the country to get them out of the London Blitz.

 In the Potterverse, there was no London Blitz.